rodekruis/espocrm-training/docs/protection/page3.md

 **Before upgrading**

-Review release notes and check if anything changed that could potentially cause issues.
+1.Review release notes and check if anything changed that could potentially cause issues.

-Review if there is enough disk space for the upgrade SSH into VM
+2.Review if there is enough disk space for the upgrade

+- SSH into VM
-Review system information that is shown, or run df -h Make a backup of the VM
+- Review system information that is shown, or run df -h

+3. Make a backup of the VM

-Go to the VM in Azure > Backup + disaster recovery > Backup > Backup now If an external database is used: make a backup of the database Go to the database in Azure > Settings > Backup and restore > Backup now Review if the current PHP version of the system is compatible with the EspoCRM version you're going to upgrade to In your EspoCRM instance, go to Administration > System requirements > Check your PHP version Compare to PHP version supported by version you want to upgrade to; the PHP version required by the latest EspoCRM release can be found here
+- Go to the VM in Azure > Backup + disaster recovery > Backup > Backup now

+4. If an external database is used: make a backup of the database

+- Go to the database in Azure > Settings > Backup and restore > Backup now

+5. Review if the current PHP version of the system is compatible with the EspoCRM version you're going to upgrade to

+- In your EspoCRM instance, go to Administration > System requirements > Check your PHP version

+- Compare to PHP version supported by version you want to upgrade to; the PHP version required by the latest EspoCRM release can be found here

-If necessary, upgrade PHP:
+- If necessary, upgrade PHP:
-SSH into the VM
+  - SSH into the VM
-Run sudo apt-get update && sudo apt-get upgrade
+  - Run sudo apt-get update && sudo apt-get upgrade

-Enable maintenance mode in EspoCRM: Administration > Settings > Maintenance Mode Disable cron in EspoCRM: Administration > Settings > Disable Cron
+6. Enable maintenance mode in EspoCRM: Administration > Settings > Maintenance Mode

+7. Disable cron in EspoCRM: Administration > Settings > Disable Cron

 **Upgrade**

-SSH into the VM
+1. SSH into the VM

-Run sudo /var/www/espocrm/command.sh upgrade
+2. Run sudo /var/www/espocrm/command.sh upgrade

 **After upgrading**

-Disable maintenance mode in EspoCRM
+- Disable maintenance mode in EspoCRM
-Enable cron in EspoCRM
+- Enable cron in EspoCRM
-Review if everything still works as expected
+- Review if everything still works as expected